Details of our quieter routes, cycling events, and more can be found on our Cycling around Portsmouth page.

 Portsmouth City Council and Hampshire Constabulary have joined forces to offer residents and students free security marking for their bikes.

-Each bike will be permanently marked with a unique code, and added to the national Bike Register database.
+At our security marking events your bike will be permanently marked with a unique code and your details added to the national Bike Register database.
 Security marking is a useful tool that helps to reunite bikes, seized by police forces across the UK, with their owners.
 It can also act as a deterrent to would-be thieves as the bike is permanently inscribed, making it less easy to sell.

-Security marking will be offered for free on a first come, first served basis.
-Events will take place between 1:30pm – 3:30pm between the University of Portsmouth Library and Ravelin Sports Centre on Cambridge Road, on the last Thursday in October, November and January.
+Security marking is offered for free on a first come, first served basis.
+Events take place between 1.30pm – 3.30pm between the University of Portsmouth Library and Ravelin Sports Centre on Cambridge Road, on the last Thursday of every month.
+The sessions will take place between September 2023 and May 2024.

 For more information visit the Bike Register website.